HSR-Stud/Willkommen/Contributing.md

   - There is not any previous cheat sheet for `<module name>`
   - Or I am sure that I want to rewrite a new one from scratch

+Next you should take a look at our [LaTeX Guidelines](./Guidelines), to avoid committing typesetting crimes.

 ### Requirements

 For a repository to be approved in the HSR-Stud organization, it needs to have the following: